-Figs are a great source of dietary fiber, and thus a popular fruit choice for those trying to improve digestion and lose weight.
-While figs health benefits are numerous, they are mainly consumed for:
+Figs are a great source of dietary fiber and, thus, a popular fruit choice for those trying to improve digestion and lose weight.
+While figs' health benefits are numerous, they are mainly consumed for:

-Additionally, scientific studies suggest figs may have beneficial effects on bone density, high blood pressure, and congested respiratory passages.
+Additionally, scientific studies suggest that figs may have beneficial effects on bone density, high blood pressure, and congested respiratory passages.

 How It Works

-Figs also contain 50% dextrose - a type of naturally-occurring sugar critical to cellular respiration and glucose metabolism, and therefore for energy and the overall function of the body.
+Figs also contain 50% dextrose - a type of naturally-occurring sugar critical to cellular respiration and glucose metabolism and, therefore, for energy and the overall function of the body.

 Fig Side Effects

-The nutritional value of figs lies in their high levels of healthy sugars (mainly dextrose), as well as in their substantial levels of minerals, vitamins, and dietary fiber.
+The nutritional value of figs lies in their high levels of healthy sugars (mainly dextrose) as well as in their substantial levels of minerals, vitamins, and dietary fiber.

 Dried figs are lower in soluble vitamins, like the B group, but still provide good amounts of minerals and fiber, both of which help with digestive health, as well as with bone density and glucose metabolism.

-While figs contain most essential nutrients in small amounts, they provide adequate levels of minerals such as potassium, which is an important mineral that helps lower high blood pressure; copper, essential for red blood cells production and strong bones; and manganese, a vital nutrient for the regeneration of connective tissue and bones, as well as for fat and carbohydrate metabolism, calcium absorption, and blood sugar regulation.
+While figs contain most essential nutrients in small amounts, they provide adequate levels of minerals, such as potassium, which is an important mineral that helps lower high blood pressure; copper, essential for red blood cells production and strong bones; and manganese, a vital nutrient for the regeneration of connective tissue and bones, as well as for fat and carbohydrate metabolism, calcium absorption, and blood sugar regulation.

-Figs also provide all B vitamins, mainly B1 (thiamin), B5 (pantothenic acid), and B6 (pyroxidine), all of which help the body convert carbohydrates into glucose, which is used to produce energy.
+Figs also provide all B vitamins, mainly B1 (thiamin), B5 (pantothenic acid), and B6 (pyridoxine), all of which help the body convert carbohydrates into glucose, which is used to produce energy.
 They also help with fats and protein metabolism.
 B vitamins are needed for a healthy liver, skin, hair, and eyes, as well as for the nervous system and brain function.

 Raw fig fruit also provides smaller amounts of iron, zinc, phosphorus, vitamin C, and vitamin A (as beta carotene), along with many other important nutrients.